When comparing British Airways (BA) Vs Singapore Airlines (SQ), which is the best option when traveling in Premium Economy, Business, and First Class?

 9. Best Pilots

 As a nervous flyer, I like to fly British Airways as the pilots tend to keep you informed of turbulence and tend to have a rather comforting (for me) British accent.
 Many have a background in the RAF.
-I am sure pilots from other airlines are equally competent but there is no other airline which has the Biggles style British Airways pilots.
+I am sure pilots from other airlines are equally competent but there is no other airline that has the Biggles style British Airways pilots.

 10. Best Business Class Seat

 Singapore Airlines for so many reasons!
-The Business Class seat on the Singapore Airlines (SQ) Airbus A350-900 is one of the widest in the industry, albeit slightly more narrow than the seats on Singapore Airlines’s A380 and B777 aircraft.
+The Business Class seat on Singapore Airlines (SQ) Airbus A350-900 is one of the widest in the industry, albeit slightly more narrow than the seats on Singapore Airlines’s A380 and B777 aircraft.
 It is much, much wider than the equivalent BA seat.
 The seat features a pitch of 1,53 cm (60 inch) and a width of 71 cm (20 inch).
 The suite’s walls are quite high, which gives you a decent level of privacy.

 British Airways Business Class seats are poor.
 Thin foam, thin seats, no direct aisle access for many of the seats.
 They were groundbreaking when they were launched, but other airlines have improved on their model, and are now much, much better than the seats on British Airways.

-British Airways Club World seats currently lie flat, but are thin, which means less privacy when you are trying to sleep to the point that you can feel quite vulnerable to passing traffic on these seats.
-Of course, if you have a non-aisle seat you will feel less vulnerable, but you do not currently get aisle access from a non-aisle seat, so you have to climb over neighbours to get out, a real problem for sleeping if you need to get out and climb over or if you are being climbed over!
+British Airways Club World seats currently lie flat but are thin, which means less privacy when you are trying to sleep to the point that you can feel quite vulnerable to passing traffic on these seats.
+Of course, if you have a non-aisle seat you will feel less vulnerable, but you do not currently get aisle access from a non-aisle seat, so you have to climb over neighbors to get out, a real problem for sleeping if you need to get out and climb over or if you are being climbed over!

 11. Best First Class Seat

 British Airways First Class is poor and cannot be compared to the Singapore Airlines First Class apartments (pictured above).
 Singapore Airlines first Class Is in a different league!
 The First suite is separated from the aisle by sliding doors and is surrounded by high walls to ensure privacy.
-All suites have identical decor, complete with lavish yet stylish furnishings much like a mini hotel room.
+All suites have identical decor, complete with lavish yet stylish furnishings much like a mini-hotel room.

 Each suite comes with a large leather seat, a separate folding bed, so you can lounge comfortably in the chair or rest in the bed without the need to convert the bed from a sitting position.
 All of the suite’s features (e.g. seat position, lighting, entertainment, etc) are controlled by a handset in the armrest, an electronic control panel on the side, and a tablet along the windows.

 The suite’s folding dining table is located next to the seat.
 The small table itself is decorated with white flowers and also featured a holder for the menu, which is beautifully lit by a reading light.
-A large 32” touchscreen monitor in high-definition is attached to the suite’s aisle-side wall, located in front of the seat; this TV could be also swivelled.
+A large 32” touchscreen monitor in high-definition is attached to the suite’s aisle-side wall, located in front of the seat; this TV could be also swiveled.

 In front of the seat is the bed, which is folded up when you board the plane and is made up when you requested turn-down service during the flight.
 The bed is 80.5 inches (205 cm) long and is comfortable but not particularly large and rather too firm, one of my very few gripes during this excellent flight.